istio-ecosystem/security-policy-migrate/README.md

     kubectl apply --dry-run=server -f beta-policy.yaml
     ```

-1. Before applying in real cluster, double check the beta policies again to make sure it is correct.
+1. Before applying in a real cluster, double check the beta policies again to make sure it is correct.

 ## Supported Policy